 A formal leader is assigned from the top; the informal leader emerges from the bottom.

 The Saboteur is more than just an obstacle; she/he represents the group’s resistance.
 In any group activity, there’s no progress without resistance.
 This role, rather than to be silent can illuminate blind spots from both leaders and team members alike.
 Rotation helps depersonalize this role — it avoids turning one person into the culprit.

 The Scapegoat is a role where people deposit the negative aspects of the team.
-Blaming is not effective, yet a very common team behavior — what people can’t tolerate about themselves, they through it into the Scapegoat.
+Blaming is a widespread, yet ineffective, team behavior — what people can’t tolerate about themselves, they assigned it to the Scapegoat.
 This role uncovers the lack of individual accountability.

 Thinking style roles:

-In the “The Whole Brain Business,” Ed Herrmann outlines four basic thinking styles — administrator, talker, problem-solver, dreamer — corresponding to the four quadrants of the brain.
+In “The Whole-Brain Business,” Ed Herrmann outlines four basic thinking styles — administrator, talker, problem-solver, dreamer — corresponding to the four quadrants of the brain.
 Most people thinking is dominated by only one.

 Similarly, Edward de Bono’s “Six Thinking Hats” method helps challenge how our brain thinks to create more effective solutions.
 By consciously training your brain, you can play with different types of perspectives (e.g., gut instinct, pessimistic judgment, neutral facts).

 Depending on the nature of a project, a team needs to bring in experts that can add specific knowledge to the table.
-This is a difficult role to rotate — not everyone can be an expert on bid data or artificial intelligence, to name a few.
+Roles based on skills or expertise are more difficult to rotate— not everyone can be an expert on bid data or artificial intelligence, to name a few.
 However, expertise roles are in and out — they don’t need to be part of the regular team dynamics.

 Upgrade Your Team’s Game

 Download my ebook “Stretch Your Team: how to thrive in a changing world”: get your free copy.